 Hilt and his wife Ginger were members of Christ Community Church in Wilson while plans were just beginning for a church plant in Goldsboro.
 Ever since the launch of Crossway Church in 2010, Hilt has been a servant leader, often in capacities behind the scenes.
 Over the past 16 years, Hilt has worked in road construction and is currently working as a paving supervisor for jobs across eastern North Carolina.
 Hilt and Ginger are natives of Pikeville and have three boys: Eli, Jeremiah and Luke.
 Hilt enjoys camping, fishing, surfing, and reading.

 Upon moving to Goldsboro in 2012 for the Air Force, Tyler and his wife Natalie began seeking a gospel-centered church where believers daily lived out their faith.
 They soon joined the Crossway fellowship and have been faithfully serving since 2013.
 The Crafts are natives of Spokane, WA, where Tyler also earned a Bachelor's in Biblical Studies from Moody Bible Institute-Spokane.
-Currently working as an Aircraft Electrician in the Air Force, he also recently complete a Master of Divinity degree in Christian Ministry at Southeastern Baptist Theological Seminary in Wake Forest.
-Tyler and Natalie have been married for nearly eight years and have four daughters: Alynnah, Ameleigha, Alizah, and Anorah.
+Currently working as an Aircraft Electrician in the Air Force, he also recently completed a Master of Divinity degree in Christian Ministry at Southeastern Baptist Theological Seminary in Wake Forest.
+Tyler and Natalie have four daughters: Alynnah, Ameleigha, Alizah, and Anorah.
 Tyler enjoys spending time with family, reading, writing and playing music.